wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/f-troubleshoot-git.md

 If you are connected behind a firewall, verify that Stoplight's IP addresses are added to your allowlist.

-The fixed IP address is: **35.226.194.249**.
+The fixed IP address is **35.226.194.249**.

 ## Troubleshoot Webhooks

 Webhooks are used to automatically sync data between Stoplight and your Git repository.
-If the Stoplight webhook is installed, use these steps when data is not synced or published to Stoplight from Git.
+If the Stoplight webhook is installed, use these steps when data isn't synced or published to Stoplight from Git.

 ### Review in Stoplight